 You are required by the U.S. Immigration law to check-in with the University International student office for activating your SEVIS record.
 Please complete the check-in procedure as soon as you arrived.
 Remember: You are reporting your arrival to the U.S. and submitting your arrival record.
 Therefore, the check-in can be done ONLY after your arrival, never before.

-In order to check in online, once you have arrived to the U.S., you will log in to ISS Connect and complete the New International Student Check-in request.
+In order to check in online, once you have arrived to the U.S., you will complete the New International Student Check-in request in ISS Connect.
+New students will receive an Invitation Email to ISS Connect.
+To access ISS Connect for the first time, you must use the link in that Invitation Email.

 In the check-in request, you will be directed to report your arrival to the U.S. by uploading the following documents identifying you and serving as evidence of your arrival: